11 kids found living in filthy compound near New Mexico-Colorado border

 On Thursday, Taos County Sheriff Jerry Hogrefe approved a search warrant for the compound because he believed that a child abduction suspect and the abducted child were at the makeshift residence.
 The warrant was the culmination of a two-month investigation in conjunction with law enforcement from Georgia and the FBI.

-Law enforcement thought 3-year-old AG Wahhaj might have been at the compound, and was thought to have been abducted by Siraj Wahhaj.
+Law enforcement thought 4-year-old Abdul-Ghani Wahhaj might have been at the compound and was reportedly abducted out of Clayton County, Georgia by Siraj Wahhaj in December 2017.

 According to Hogrefe, the FBI had been casing the compound, which is in a remote area of northern New Mexico but didn't think there was enough probable cause to get onto the property.
 Hogrefe said his office was given information from a Georgia detective that was basically a distress call from someone at the compound.

-Note: UPDATE: The Taos County Sheriff’s Department announced a 2:30 p.m. press conference on Tuesday.
-We’ll have updates on this story.